Cryptorado-Community/Cryptorado-HTML/site/README.md

 ## Architecture and Features:

-We desire a distributed content hosting and contribution model.
-So that the content is redundant, those using it support and validate all peers, and are able to add content to the peer network.
+The site aims to be _static_ and _client side only compute (or integrated API calls for distributed compute)_ to enable one to completely own and manage their own data on the site, and are _incentivized_ to host and run operations related to the site. (see [Desired Architecture and Features](https://github.com/Cryptorado-Community/Cryptorado-Quasar#desired-architecture-and-features) in the archived old version of the site)

 ### Static Website